Skip to main content

 A Trakheesi permit is the Dubai Land Department approval every property advertisement in Dubai legally needs before it goes live.
 Here is what it is, when a broker needs one, per-unit vs per-building rules, primary vs secondary permits, the cost, what must appear in the advert, and how to get one - each point sourced to DLD.

-A Trakheesi permit is the Dubai Land Department (DLD) advertising approval that every property advertisement in Dubai legally needs before it goes live - and a Dubai broker needs one for each listing they publish, on any channel.
-Issued through DLD's Trakheesi e-services system and regulated by RERA, the permit gives each advert a number that ties it to a real, verified listing; advertising without one is a violation.
+A Trakheesi permit is the Dubai Land Department (DLD) advertising approval that every property advertisement in Dubai legally needs before it goes live, and a Dubai broker needs one for each listing they publish, on any channel.
+Issued through DLD's Trakheesi e-services system and regulated by RERA, the permit gives each advert a number that ties it to a real, verified listing; advertising without one is a violation, which is exactly the kind of compliance detail AI-driven real-estate systems can track automatically across every live listing.
 This guide answers the questions Dubai brokers actually ask about it - when you need a permit, whether one covers a whole building, the difference between primary and secondary permits, what it costs, what must appear in the advert, and how to get one - with every figure sourced directly to DLD.
 It is general guidance, not legal advice; confirm your specifics with DLD or your compliance team.

 What is a Trakheesi permit?